Close

 • Travelers with insufficient passport validity

-Always verify current requirements through Sweden's official embassy website or the official Schengen visa checker before traveling, as regulations change frequently.
+Always verify current requirements through Sweden's official migration authority website or official Schengen visa resources before traveling, as regulations change frequently.

 03